Foggy weather: Auckland traffic warning with motorists urged to drive to conditions

 Drivers coming from South Auckland can expect a hazy drive in also, with fog increasing nearer the city centre.

+Nobody was injured in the 7.40am crash at the corner of Victoria St and Church St but the westbound lane of Church St was blocked and both cars needed to be towed, a police spokeswoman said.

+It's the second major crash at the intersection in two days, with a two-car crash on Tuesday leaving one car flipped on its side.

-A crash just before the Grafton overbridge is slowing traffic into the city from the Southern motorway, blocking the right-hand lane.
+An earlier crash just before the Grafton overbridge is also slowing traffic into the city from the Southern motorway.

+It was blocking the right lane, but had been cleared by 6.45am.

+The Auckland Airport Operations Centre said at 7.30am that there was no fog at the airport and flights were not affected by it as a result.

 The MetService says Aucklanders can expect a fine start to the day - save for the morning fog - before cloud increases in the afternoon with a few showers and easterly winds.